rachelproductmanager/DeepLearnWebsite/content/why-ai-products-should-be-designed-in-a-human-centric-way.md

 ##
 **How to design AI in a human-centred way**

-“When building any product in a human-centered way, the most important decisions you’ll make are: Who are your users?
+“When building any product in a human-centred way, the most important decisions you’ll make are: Who are your users?
 What are their values?
 Which problem should you solve for them?
 How will you solve that problem?
 How will you know when the experience is “done”?

 * [Google People + AI Guidebook](https://pair.withgoogle.com/guidebook/)